ariannevarg/SQL_EmployeeDatabase/README.md

 # SQL_EmployeeDatabase
-Data modeling, engineering, and analysis into a SQL database
+--> Data modeling, engineering, and analysis into a SQL database.

 Data Modeling